-- Students are able to (1) demonstrate a detailed understanding of the Australian diagnostic guidelines for FASD; (2) learn how to assess for prenatal alcohol exposure including interviewing techniques and administration of the AUDIT-C; (3) learn the basic principles of how to assess for neurodevelopmental impairment; (4) learn the basics of how to assess for the sentinel facial features; (5) identify locally available interventions and services for individuals and families affected by FASD; (6) develop skills in case formulation within a multidisciplinary team context; and (7) develop skills in generating appropriate recommendations for individuals diagnosed with FASD.
+- Students are able to (1) demonstrate a detailed understanding of the Australian diagnostic guidelines for FASD; (2) examine the methods for assessing prenatal alcohol exposure, including interviewing techniques and administration of the AUDIT-C; (3) evaluate the basic principles of how to assess for neurodevelopmental impairment; ; (4) examine the basic components for assessing the sentinel facial features; (5) identify locally available interventions and services for individuals and families affected by FASD; (6) demonstrate skills in case formulation within a multidisciplinary team context; and (7) demonstrate skills in generating appropriate recommendations for individuals diagnosed with FASD.

-- Indicative assessments in this unit are as follows: (1) online activities (quizzes, wiki, blog); (2) participation; and (3) case studies.
+- Indicative assessments in this unit are as follows: (1) online activities and (2) case studies.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.